 The surname Melansan was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland where one of the first records of the name was Thomas Malisone in 1445.
 John Malynessone was listed in Yorkshire in 1317.
 The Yorkshire Poll Tax Rolls of 1379 listed: Robertas Malyn; Johannes Malynson; and Richard Malynson.

-Important Dates for the Melansan family
+Early History of the Melansan family

 This web page shows only a small excerpt of our Melansan research.
 Another 86 words (6 lines of text) covering the years 1427, 1445 and 1447 are included under the topic Early Melansan History in all our PDF Extended History products and printed products wherever possible.